SHUR1K-N/GETreqt-Multithreaded-Slow-DoS-Attack/README.md

 <p>Example Execution</p>
 </div>

 This project was created in Python, to supplement my Computer Science engineering degree's final-year research project titled "Low & Slow: The Evil Twin of DDoS Attacks", which was an awareness-based project.
-This project received the title of "The Best Project of Its Year" by the university.
+This project was honored with the title of "Project of the Year" by the university.

 #### Web servers tested so far & confirmed as vulnerable: